fzhu2e/SPS/README.markdown

 -------------------------------------------------
  Hello, world!
 This is the baby version of SPS  : )

- The density current experiment is conducted in this version.
-However, the result is just so-so.
-If you are interested in developing this system, just send me an email.
+ Some ideal experiments are conducted in this version.
+If you are interested in developing this system, just fork me and/or send me an email.
 And suggestions are much appreciated.

  "Hack the nature!" ~